 I was speechless.
 Although I was aware that I had contributed to this divorce, I didn't believe that any person should have to withstand the humiliation and degradation that became the norm towards the end of our marriage.

 Then, almost as if a veil lifted off my dad, I saw a little boy sitting in that big easy chair.
 He was no longer my dad shaming me for my failed marriage.
 He was a little boy, looking at me, almost pleading with me, wondering what he did to deserve to be shamed and verbally abused.
 It was a grace-filled, magical moment when in an instant I finally understood why my dad was the parent he was.
 He was parenting the only way he knew how; exactly how he was raised by his parents.

 My heart broke open for him.
 I knew right then that I had a choice to make.
 I could write my dad off and limit my relationship with him or I could choose to love this broken, little boy who was just trying to do the best he could, the only way he knew how.

 I coach because I believe that at the very core, everyone's deepest need is to be seen and heard and to know that they've made a difference in the world.
-It is my honor to hold a non-judgmental space for my clients where they are free to interact with their own little boy or girl, to face their fears in a safe, nurturing space.
+It is my honor to hold a non-judgmental space for my clients where they are free to connect with their own inner child, to face their fears in a safe, nurturing space.